 Just days afterward, The Ultimate Fighter 20: A Champion Will Be Crowned was announced.
 The season was a tournament of the top 115 pound women in the world, the finals bout would be for the inaugural UFC strawweight championship.
 Gadelha was a no-brainer for the initial selection.

 On The Ultimate Fighter, competitors need to make weight for up to three fights in a relatively short span of time.
 Gadelha’s coaches advised against participating, given the difficulty of her weight cuts.

 Instead, Claudia Gadelha went straight to the UFC, meeting undefeated Finnish striker Tina Lähdemäki in the first-ever women’s 115 bout in the UFC.

 Although a solid 5-0 in the Finnish regional scene, Tina “Jellybean” Lähdemäki was clearly a pawn to give Gadelha momentum in the division.
 This does not mean the UFC was interested in showcasing the bout, as it was the opening fight of a Fox Sports 1 card.
 It was the only Fight Pass preliminary bout.
 This was 2014 Fight Pass, mind you.

 Despite a relatively empty arena and lack of exposure, Claudia went to work.
 The first round was a perfect encapsulation of Gadelha’s skillset.
-She pressured well, landing clean boxing combinations.
-She was overwhelming in the thai clinch, moving Lähdemäki with ease.
+She pressured well, landing clean combinations.
+She was overwhelming from double collar ties, moving Lähdemäki with ease.